 617-923-0100 x 8330

 Sarah is an artist, designer and educator based in Somerville, MA.
 Her work spans many disciplines including costume design, visual arts, and floral design.
 She has a background in Expressive Arts Therapy through Lesley University.
-As Summer Program Director and Arts Educator Coordinator at the Mosesian Center for the Arts she creates exploration based programming for participants Gr.
+As Director of Youth Education at the Mosesian Center for the Arts she creates exploration based programming for participants Gr.
 K-12 throughout the greater Boston area.

 * * *